 - Other documentation supporting the rationale for seeking reconsideration

-Never include protected health information (PHI), patient identifiable information (PII), or other Health Insurance Portability and Accountability Act (HIPAA) violations in the documentation being submitted to CMS for review.
-Submitting resident-level data or protected health information may be a violation of your facilities’ policies and procedures as well as violation of federal regulations (HIPAA).
+Never include patient information (i.e., protected health information [PHI], patient identifiable information [PII], or other Health Insurance Portability and Accountability Act [HIPAA] data) in the documentation being submitted to the Centers for Medicare & Medicaid Services (CMS) for review.
+Submitting resident-level data or PHI/PII may be a violation of your facilities’ policies and procedures as well as violation of federal regulations (that is, HIPAA).

-Any documentation submitted for review that includes protected health information (PHI) will not be accepted, nor reviewed for reconsideration.
-Please redact any PHI prior to sending.
-If any of the documents included in a reconsideration request contain PHI, the entire request will be rejected.
+Any documentation submitted for review that includes PHI or PII will not be accepted, nor reviewed for reconsideration.
+Please redact any PHI/PII prior to sending.
+If any of the documents included in a reconsideration request contain PHI/PII, the entire request will be rejected.

-Please refer to the SNF Quality Reporting Program Data Submission Deadlines webpage for information on Data Collection Timeframes and Submission Deadlines
+Please refer to the SNF QRP Data Submission Deadlines web page for information on data collection timeframes and submission deadlines.

 Reconsideration Request Process Timeline

-Below is the estimated CMS reconsideration process timeline for FY 2020 payment determination:
+Below is the estimated CMS reconsideration process timeline for a fiscal year’s payment determination:

 - The Medicare Administrative Contractor (MAC)

-- July - August 2019 - CMS provides an email acknowledgement within five (5) business days upon receipt of reconsideration request.
+- July - August: CMS provides an email acknowledgment within five (5) business days upon receipt of reconsideration request.

-- September 2019 - SNFs are notified of the Agency’s decision on the reconsideration requests via letter from the MACs and CMS.
+- September: SNFs are notified of the agency’s decision on the reconsideration requests via letter from the MACs and CMS.

 Filing an Appeal

-SNFs dissatisfied with the reconsideration ruling may file a claim under 42 CFR Part 405, Subpart R (a Provider Reimbursement Review Board [PRRB] appeal).
-Details are available on the CMS.gov PRRB Review Instructions website.
+Skilled Nursing Facilities (SNFs) dissatisfied with the reconsideration ruling may file a claim under 42 CFR Part 405, Subpart R (a Provider Reimbursement Review Board [PRRB] appeal).
+Details are available on the PRRB Review Instructions website.
 You must follow the instructions listed on that website to file with the PRRB.